Who We Are

 We soon realized that we were not alone on our quest to find answers.
 There were millions of other parents who had the same questions and we wanted to do something to help them – and help set our own minds and hearts to rest.

 We found answers hidden in medical journals, academic literature, and university laboratories around the world.
 We made it our goal to gather, collate, organize, and present information about the physiological, psychological, psychosocial, and behavioral factors that may describe – when in aggregate – the profile of an individual at risk for depression or other brain diseases.

 If we had known then what we know now, we strongly feel that our beloved son would be living his life to the fullest as a scientist.

 Reduce the number of preventable suicides among young people between 13 and 30 years of age by:

-- Increasing awareness of mental health issues and brain diseases;
+- Increasing awareness of the problem;

 - Identifying gaps in diagnosis and treatment; and

 - Advocating long-term policy change relating to depression.